scrtlabs/secret-vault/README.md

 What isn't there to see here?

-* Properly auditing cryptographic anything (no constant time functions, no cryptanalysis, etc.)
+* Properly audited cryptographic anything (no constant time functions, no cryptanalysis, etc.)

 * No deletion of keys or changing of passwords (though this would be pretty easy)